bmourad01/eoc/README.md

 macOS systems will require some adjustments for the handling of symbol names.
 Windows systems follow a [different ABI](https://en.wikipedia.org/wiki/X86_calling_conventions#Microsoft_x64_calling_convention), so some work would be needed to ensure compatibility.

-BSD and macOS systems have not been tested, so your mileage may vary.
-Windows is a non-starter since it follows a non-standard ABI.

 # Features Implemented

 - Integers, booleans, floating-point numbers